 Proponents like María Rosa Menocal in ‘The Ornament of the World’ portray it as an ‘interfaith utopia’ where pluralism was a core social value.

 Other scholars argue it was a ‘stabilised pluralism’ driven by economic and political necessity rather than mutual affection.
-They point to legal inequalities, periodic violence (such as the 1066 Granada massacre), and strict social boundaries.

 Critics such as Darío Fernández-Morera suggest the concept has been politicised as a ‘myth’ of multiculturalism to serve contemporary agendas.